TysonStanley/tysonstanley.github.io/assets/Syllabi/Syllabus_IntroR.md

 3. More Advanced Data Manipulation and Plotting

 **Grading:** <br>
 This is a pass/fail course.
 A student will be given a passing grade if they attend 5 of the 7 class times and turn in a final project.
-If passed, it will appear on your transcript as a completed continuing education workshop.
+The grade will appear on your transcript as a continuing education workshop.

 **Assignments:** <br>
 There is only one graded assignment---a final project.
 This project will be developed throughout the class.
 It requires a written report with aspects from each main topics of the class (e.g., working with data, plotting, modeling).
 This will be discussed more throughout the class.